wilbcn/AWS-Projects/VPC-Flowlogs.md

 ### 3. Launch an EC2 instance in our VPC.
 Steps taken with relevant screen shots.
 1. Navigated to EC2 dashbaord and launched a new instance.
 2. I created a new rsa key pair called flowlogs_project.pem and saved it to my desktop.
+Though we will be pinging the server, we now have a key incase we want to ssh into the machine.
 3. For the network settings, I made a security group to allow ICMP and SSH traffic from my IP address.
 4. I then made sure our EC2 was  in our new VPC, and the subnet for AZ1.
 5. Auto-assign public IP on.
 6. All other settings were left to free tier such as storage and instance type.

-### 3. Configure NACLs
+### 4. Configure NACLs
 Steps taken with relevant screen shots.
 1. NACLs act as a firewall at the subnet level.
 Controlling both inbound and outbound traffic from our subnets, enhancing security.
 2. Navigated to VPC dashboard and under security tab, network ACLs, Create network ACL.